DaisyMolving/DaisyMolving.github.io/_posts/2016-01-12-welcome-to-overcode.markdown

 It can also be incredibly helpful to have the mentorship or advice of someone who works in programming or has the expertise that you seek.

-I met Cedric, very-kind-Ruby-developer, at [Codebar][codebar] several months ago.
-I was very happy to discover that he runs a free mentoring programme in his free time and would be happy to help me to become a better programmer.
+I met Cedric, very-kind-software-developer, at [Codebar][codebar] several months ago.
+I was very happy to discover that he runs a mentoring programme in his free time and would be happy to help me to become a better programmer.

 How good is that!